2025 Car Values: What’s Yours Worth?

 Details About the Edmunds Appraisal Tool

 Vehicles produced after 1990 may be valued: Almost every make, including foreign, domestic, and luxury brands like Infiniti and BMW, are covered.
 If you possess a historic automobile, this approach will not work because the technology only appraises vehicles manufactured after 1990.
-In such a scenario, you’d need to consult a professional classic vehicle guide to figure out what it’s worth.
+In such a scenario, you must consult a professional classic vehicle guide to determine its worth.

-How your appraisal is calculated: They use data from several sources, including dealer transactions, automobile depreciation costs, and customer information, to compute valuations.
+How your appraisal is calculated: Valuations are computed using data from several sources, including dealer transactions, automobile depreciation costs, and customer information.
 The assessed value is determined by the year, make, model, trim, mileage, depreciation, and vehicle characteristics.

 The information on your appraisal: If you’re selling or trading in your car, we’ll help you make the best decision possible.
-You’ll be given up to four car prices to choose from trade-in, private party, dealer retail, and certified used.
+You’ll be given up to four car prices: trade-in, private party, dealer retail, and certified used.
 If you trade in your current vehicle for a new one, the trade-in price is what you may expect from auto dealerships.
 It’s always the lowest price and the one closest to the actual cash worth of your automobile.

-The private-party amount is what a seller may expect if they are conducting a private transaction.
-This is always more than the trade-in value of the vehicle.
-However, this method requires more effort because you’ll be interacting with buyers directly.
+The private-party amount is what a seller may expect if they conduct a private transaction.
+It is always more than the vehicle’s trade-in value.
+However, this method requires more effort because you’ll interact directly with buyers.

 The dealer retail value on the appraisal is for consumers buying a used car.
 It accurately estimates what a buyer may anticipate paying at a dealership when purchasing a used vehicle.
 Suppose you are valuing a late-model used car.
 In that case, you’ll also notice a suggested “certified used” figure, which is the estimated sale price for consumers looking for a certified pre-owned vehicle.